couchbase/couchbase-elasticsearch-connector/docs/getting-started.md

 - The `took` parameter indicates the number of milliseconds required for the search; while fields within the `_shards` object indicate how many Elasticsearch shards were available for search, how many were accessed successfully, and how many unsuccessfully.
 - The `total` field indicates the total number of items.
 A `max_score` is provided, to indicate Elasticsearch’s estimate of the relevance of each search-hit.
 Note that the source object contains only metadata, rather than a document’s entire contents: this is because the contents, if and when required, can more rapidly be retrieved from Couchbase itself; using the document ID that is the value of the `_id` field.

+## Deployment Considerations

+If you are working with an ElasticSearch cluster, it is recommended that you install the ElasticSearch Transport Plugin on every node.
+At minimum, you can install it on a single node.
+The plugin checks which nodes it's installed on and reports the public host addresses of those back to Couchbase.
+XDCR is then directed to every node where the plugin is installed.

+Optionally, if your ElasticSearch cluster has [separate data and client nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html), you can elect to install the ElasticSearch Transport Plugin on just one set of nodes.
+By installing on the data nodes only, you can reduce the amount of routing that needs to be done.
+Alternatively, installing the plugin on only the client nodes will offload CPU from the data nodes.